 Claire said she is always reminded how she was born after 36 hours of labour, and Scarlett was also another long one, born after 37 hours of labour and on valentines day – the best valentines present her mum has ever had (which makes sense to us too because Scarlett is just so full of love).

-Pip B was 8 days late and that extra time cooking made her extra big 9ibs 5!
+Pip B was 8 days late and that extra time cooking made her extra big at 9ibs 5!
 And as the youngest of 4 her mum demanded someone get the baby out of her as she had stuff to do!
-Anz is also the last of 4 kids so they don’t remember her birth story.. all she knows is her Grandma said “you’re having ANOTHER one??”
+Anz is also the last of 4 kids so they don’t remember her birth story.. all she knows is her Grandma said “you’re having ANOTHER one??!”

 Kitty was number 5 of 6, so her mum was an old hand – she was meant to be a home birth but Kitty was late to arrive and her mum was feeling impatient so took herself off to an Ian Gawler lecture (a famous Australian entrepreneur in healing medicine and mediation) where her waters broke!
-Years later by total chance Kitty started singing lessons with Ian Gawler daughter and they were born on the same day!
+Years later by total chance Kitty started singing lessons with Ian Gawler’s daughter and they were born on the same day!

-We loved hearing these magical tales of how our now fully grown teachers made it into the world and would love to hear yours too!
+We loved hearing these magical tales of how our now fully grown teachers made it into the world and we would love to hear yours too!

 Love, Helena xx